Canadian Volunteer Service Medal: Dieppe Bar

 The Dieppe Bar, instituted in April 1994, is awarded to those who participated in the Dieppe Raid on August 19, 1942.
-The bar bears the word DIEPPE in relief on a pebbled background, below the Combined Operations emblem – an anchor surmounted by an eagle and a Thompson sub-machine gun.
+The bar bears the word Dieppe in relief on a pebbled background, below the Combined Operations emblem – an anchor surmounted by an eagle and a Thompson sub-machine gun.

 Hong Kong Bar

 The Hong Kong Bar, instituted in April 1994, is awarded to those involved in the Battle of Hong Kong during the period of December 8–25, 1941.
-Two Canadian battalions, totaling 1,982 men, were present in Hong Kong and took part in the battle.
+Two Canadian battalions, totalling 1,982 men, were present in Hong Kong and took part in the battle.

 Bomber Command Bar

 The Bomber Command Bar, awarded for minimum one day service with Bomber Command during World War II, was announced by Minister of Veterans Affairs Steven Blaney and National Defence Minister Peter MacKay on June 25, 2012.
 On April 15, 2013, the design of the bar was unveiled.
-It is silver and depicts a four engined World War II era bomber in the center, superimposed on a pebbled background.
+It is silver and depicts a four-engined Second World War–era bomber in the centre, superimposed on a pebbled background.
 The first bars were presented on August 26, 2013, by Minister of Veterans Affairs Julian Fantino in a ceremony at the Canadian Forces College in Toronto.
 Bomber Command Veterans, their families, and families of deceased veterans entitled to the bar were in attendance.